Opinion: Edge computing will turn the cloud upside down

 For these and other future applications, companies will need modern IT infrastructures that can process large amounts of data, in real time, locations such as logistics hubs, smart cities, or airports.

-Edge data centres work well in any decentralised development of IT capacities because they offer the low latency needed for real-time communication between IT systems.
-Scalable modular data centre (SMDC) solutions can be applied here, typically available in 2, 4, and 6-rack options and delivered as turnkey data centres.
+Edge data centers work well in any decentralised development of IT capacities because they offer the low latency needed for real-time communication between IT systems.
+Scalable modular data center (SMDC) solutions can be applied here, typically available in 2, 4, and 6-rack options and delivered as turnkey data centers.

 Modern healthcare systems today create an intelligent network between pharmacies, hospitals, insurers, and healthcare providers.

 The patient data stored in this network demands a high level of data availability and maximum protection against unauthorised access.

 In operating theatres, surgeons must be able to rely on accurate and readily available data, while in diagnostic imaging, it is important to be able to process what could be very large amounts of data quickly at different locations.

 An edge data center can handle all this confidential information, delivering high performance levels directly on-site, and ensuring high levels of security.
 And, as previously indicated, these micro data centers can offer top physical security, including both access and fire protection.

 To streamline edge data center planning, many vendors now offer specialised web-based configurators which means compact and small enclosures can now be quickly and easily configured online.

 Clients can choose the right accessories without reference to a catalogue, then position and prepare the enclosure for mechanical processing.